 1. Initial Report of Potential Violation.
-Any student, faculty member or staff member of the School of Law may report a potential violation of the Code of Conduct in writing to the Senior Associate Dean for Student Affairs' office for investigation.
-Reports may be written or e-mailed directly to the Senior Associate Dean for Student Affairs.
+Any student, faculty member or staff member of the School of Law may report a potential violation of the Code of Conduct in writing to the Associate Dean of Students' office for investigation.
+Reports may be written or e-mailed directly to the Associate Dean of Students.
 Reports should include as much specific detail as possible, including the name of the potential offender, the date and time of the violation, the nature of the violation, and any evidence of the violation that the reporting individual may have.
 A complaint must be filed within a reasonable time after the event complained of takes place, in view of all the surrounding circumstances.

-Reports may not be made anonymously; any individual who reports a potential violation must sign the report and provide contact information to the Senior Associate Dean for Student Affairs.
-However, the name(s) of individuals reporting a violation will remain confidential in the Senior Associate Dean for Student Affairs office and will be released only with the permission of the reporting individual.
+Reports may not be made anonymously; any individual who reports a potential violation must sign the report and provide contact information to the Associate Dean of Students.
+However, the name(s) of individuals reporting a violation will remain confidential in the Associate Dean of Students' office and will be released only with the permission of the reporting individual.

 - 2. Notice.
-Upon receipt of the complaint, the Senior Associate Dean for Student Affairs shall notify the person or persons alleged in the complaint to have violated the Code that a complaint has been filed. - 3.
-Review of the Report of Potential Violation by the Senior Associate Dean for Student Affairs.
-Upon receipt of the written report of a potential violation, the Senior Associate Dean for Student Affairs shall investigate the allegations made in the report.
+Upon receipt of the complaint, the Associate Dean of Students shall notify the person or persons alleged in the complaint to have violated the Code that a complaint has been filed. - 3.
+Review of the Report of Potential Violation by the Associate Dean of Students.
+Upon receipt of the written report of a potential violation, the Associate Dean of Students shall investigate the allegations made in the report.
 The investigation may include interviews with the individual(s) reporting the violation, the accused, as well as any other members of the School of Law community who may have information relating to the allegations.
-The Senior Associate Dean for Student Affairs shall also review any documents or other materials which relate to the allegations, including any materials the student accused of the violation may provide.
-The Senior Associate Dean for Student Affairs may also consult with the University's Judicial Officer on any matter contained in the report of a potential violation.
+The Associate Dean of Students shall also review any documents or other materials which relate to the allegations, including any materials the student accused of the violation may provide.
+The Associate Dean of Students may also consult with the University's Judicial Officer on any matter contained in the report of a potential violation.

-If the Senior Associate Dean for Student Affairs has a conflict of interest with respect to the accused student, either because he/she is currently teaching the accused student, or he/she feels that his/her objectivity with respect to the accused student may be questioned, the Senior Associate Dean for Student Affairs may designate a full time faculty member or a full-time administrator of the School of Law to investigate the report of a potential violation.
+If the Associate Dean of Students has a conflict of interest with respect to the accused student, either because he is currently teaching the accused student, or he feels that his objectivity with respect to the accused student may be questioned, the Associate Dean of Students may designate a full time faculty member or a full-time administrator of the School of Law to investigate the report of a potential violation.

-4. Disposition by the Senior Associate Dean for Student Affairs.
+4. Disposition by the Associate Dean of Students.